 The Membership Committee members are appointed by the Executive Committee and consist of an affiliated Phi Kappa Phi member who is a representative of the Society from each of the academic colleges and schools.
-Each semester the Membership Committee presents a list of seniors, juniors, and graduate students for election to membership in the Society.
-The Membership Committee also selects the outstanding first year, outstanding second year, and outstanding first professional year students, and sophomores for scholastic recognition.
+Each semester the Membership Committee presents a list of seniors, juniors, and graduate students for selection to membership in the Society.
+The Membership Committee also selects the outstanding first year, outstanding second year, and outstanding first professional year students for scholastic recognition.

 The Non-Student Membership Committee, appointed by the Executive Committee, is composed of three affiliated members of the Auburn University Chapter who hold staggered terms of office so that one new member is appointed each year, and the eldest in point of service will become the chairman.
 The Non-Student Membership Committee seeks nominations for non-student members, and it is the duty of this committee to screen and recommend candidates for membership according to the Chapter Bylaws.